Hattie Mahood: Activism 1908-1912

 "Suffragist protest in court" is the title of a newspaper article from the same year, which covers a court case in which Mahood was one of sixteen local women who were formally applying for the right to a Parliamentary vote.
 They were represented by Mr. W. Swancott Morgan, with arguments to show that women were entitled to the vote.
 Mr Morgan presented historical evidence in favour of this argument, but the case was ultimately rejected.

 Mahood was appointed the first female Deacon in the Baptist Church in England in 1910.
 The news item reporting this appointment also notes her membership of the Pembroke Chapel, and describes her as an "ardent advocate of women's suffrage".

 "The ethics of militant tactics" was the subject of a talk also in 1910 by Mahood in New Brighton.
 In June, she spoke at Birkenhead along with suffrage leaders Dr Alice Ker and Ada Flatman at the town's Park Gates.
 She took part in two major suffrage events in the summer of 1910.
 The first was again at the Park Gates, Birkenhead after a procession through the town of all the local men's and women's suffrage societies, and other reform organisations such as the Independent Labour Party, the Artists’ Suffrage League and the Pembroke Social Reform League; many of the organisations’ contingents carried banners.
 Mahood was on the second platform, and moved support for the Conciliation Bill.
 The Birkenhead News reported the demonstration extensively.
 Mahood was asked: "Do women aspire to enter Parliament if they get a vote?"
 She answered: "When you have got one right, there is no reason why we should not ask for another."

-In the same month, Liverpool was the scene of another rally, which attracted a huge crowd in front of St. George's Hall in a demonstration organised by the WSPU.
+Later that same month, Liverpool was the scene of another rally, which attracted a huge crowd in front of St. George's Hall in a demonstration organised by the WSPU.
 Mahood said of the event that "they must agitate and carry out their programme to final and practical success".
 She said she believed in the justice, the chivalry and the fair play of the British people; the audience replied, "hear, hear".

-Suffragette leader, Mrs Drummond was the guest of the Wallasey branch of the WSPU in March 1911, when it was noted that Mahood was joint Honorary Secretary of this branch along with Mrs. F. Heathcote.
-That year, Mahood spoke again in Birkenhead on "the moral effect of the struggle for the vote,” and she was chief speaker in Southport in May.
+Suffragette leader, Flora Drummond was the guest of the Wallasey branch of the WSPU in March 1911, when it was noted that Mahood was joint Honorary Secretary of this branch along with Mrs Heathcote.
+That year, Mahood spoke again in Birkenhead on "the moral effect of the struggle for the vote," and she was chief speaker in Southport in May.

 Mahood refused to take part in the 1911 census; her name was instead signed by her son, Ronald, with whom she lived.